grafana/pyroscope/contribute/style-guides/go.md

 ## Guidelines

-We use [Effective Go](https://golang.org/doc/effective_go.html) as the general guideline.
+We use [Effective Go](https://golang.org/doc/effective_go.html) as a general guideline for Go code.

+### Command Line Intefrace (CLI) Guide

+We use [clig.dev](https://clig.dev/) guidelines when working on command line interface parts of Pyroscope.

 ## Project Structure